saadricklamar/saadricklamar/README.md

 ### Hello, my name is Saad :v:

-- :computer: I've built a variety web client, desktop applications, & chrome extensions in the geo-spatial, healthcare, and AI spaces.
+- :computer: I've built a variety of web client, desktop applications, & chrome extensions in the geo-spatial, healthcare, and AI spaces.

 - :nerd_face: Areas of expertise: